IdioticRemi/status-checker/README.md

 - Run either `npm run dev` or `yarn dev`
 - It will compile and run the code instatly so that's all really! 😉

+#### Notes:

+- Feel free to create commands/events as you need on the bot, check the few already inside the bot.
+It works well!
+- Don't take credits for this bot or I might sue you 👀
+- have a nice day fella!

 ### I hope you enjoy this small discord bot 💕

 I'd be very pleased if you could ⭐ the bot!